Skip to content

 Modify quality score settings on a join owned by another user

-Run a Scan or Profile against the joined output
+Run a Scan, Profile, or Materialize against the joined output

 For the full reference of team permissions and how they are assigned, see Team Permissions Overview.